Kelechi-Okorie/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-File 5-free_listint2.c - A program that frees a list File 6-pop_listint.c - A program that deletes head node file 7-get_nodeint.c - A program that returns the nth node of a list
+File 5-free_listint2.c - A program that frees a list File 6-pop_listint.c - A program that deletes head node file 7-get_nodeint.c - A program that returns the nth node of a list File 8-sum_listint.c - A program that returns the sum of all the data (n) of a list